-As the continuity from 2015, Erdoğan drives the imagination of hope as the prototypical member of the group.
-Electoral speeches heighten “being of hope” by the claims of acting and serving the people.
+Continuing from 2015, Erdoğan drives the imagination of hope as the prototypical member of the group.
+Electoral speeches heighten ‘being of hope’ through the claims of acting and serving the people.
 In what follows, the leaders precisely formulate anti-elitist language to distinguish their position for the people.
-For instance, Erdoğan glorifies their policies and actions reflecting as “serving to the people”:

-“We saved our country from the threat of coup plotters, and we saved the opposition from being a shadow of them.
+For instance, Erdoğan glorifies their policies and actions, reflecting them as ‘serving the people’: ‘We saved our country from the threat of coup plotters, and we saved the opposition from being a shadow of them.
 We saved our country from backwardness and the opposition from prosperity over backwardness.
-We saved our country from fears and the opposition from exploiting those fears … For my peoples’ peace, we will do whatever it takes” (June 11, 2018).
+We saved our country from fears and the opposition from exploiting those fears … For my peoples’ peace, we will do whatever it takes’ (11 June 2018).

-Featuring the “new period” without any excuses to solve issues that comprehend the highest level of freedoms from social life to the political arena, investments in the construction of roads and social services, combat against terror organizations, and the growing level of the economy.
-In the simplest term, Erdoğan highlighted the last 16 years as their reference, which led to superior labeling (May 27, 2018).

-“As much as we are full of love to serve the people, we are waging an uncompromising struggle against terrorists” (Erdoğan, June 12, 20218).
+The speeches describe the ‘new period’ as solving issues related to the highest level of freedoms, from social life to the political arena, investments in the construction of roads and social services, combatting terror organizations, and the growing economy.
+In the simplest terms, Erdoğan highlighted the last 16 years as a reference, which led to labelling himself and the AKP as superior (27 May 2018): ‘As much as we are full of love to serve the people, we are waging an uncompromising struggle against terrorists’ (Erdoğan, 12 June 2018).

 Conclusion

 Our findings demonstrate that the AKP’s electoral campaigns have both continuities and changes.
-First of all, the elections in 2015 frame security and value-based narratives.
-Expressing the perceived threat of terrorism and clashes, the security-based language is dominant about the victimization of the people.
-Value-based narrative encapsulates uncertainties through values and beliefs.
-As we noted, the campaign of 2015 shows more usage of security-based narrative approaching the second election in November.
+First, the 2015 elections frame security and values-based narratives.
+Expressing the perceived threat of terrorism and clashes, the security-based language is dominant and describes the victimization of the people.
+The values-based narrative encapsulates uncertainties through values and beliefs.
+As we noted, the campaign of 2015 shows more usage of a security-based narrative approaching the second election in November.

 In 2017, the constitutional referendum highlighted crisis-based and issue-based narratives.
-The issue-based framed the blockage of the system with the offer to regulate the constitution, addressing issues such as political crises, governmental weaknesses, law, tutelary regime, and the restriction on the sovereignty of the people.
-The AKP campaigning securitizes constitutional changes by categorizing the “no block” as a negative image.
-This securitization discourse of the referendum justifies the constitutional offers by the AKP itself, whereas it reflects “others” with a threatening image.
-After 2015, the most significant difference was the crisis-based narrative due to the abortive coup on July 15.
-The speeches combine actors of the “no block” and July 15 into the same category.
-We can argue that the campaign demonizes and homogenizes out-group members over a crisis.
+The issue-based topics framed the blockage of the system with the offer to regulate the constitution, addressing issues such as political crises, governmental weaknesses, law, the tutelary regime, and restrictions on the sovereignty of the people.
+The AKP campaign securitized constitutional changes by categorizing the ‘no block’ as a negative image.
+This securitization discourse of the referendum justifies the constitutional offers by the AKP itself, whereas it reflects ‘others’ with a threatening image.
+After 2015, the most significant difference was the crisis-based narrative was related to the aborted coup on 15 July.
+The speeches combine actors of the ‘no block’ and those involved in the 15 July in the same category.
+We argue that the campaign demonizes and homogenizes out-group members over a crisis.
 This performance supports the argument that the relevant agenda or policies of populists are strategically legitimized with symbolic crises in a collective sense, which is constructed as a shared experience with the people.

-Although a value-based narrative is essential in campaigns, it is more dominant in 2015 and 2018.
-The electoral campaign of 2018 frames security, issue, and value-based narrative.
+Although a values-based narrative is essential in campaigns, it was more dominant in 2015 and 2018.
+The electoral campaign of 2018 framed a security-, issues-, and values-based narrative.
 The security-based narrative was shaped through internal and external dynamics.
-Internal dynamics transfer the danger of terrorism, targeting the opposition.
-However, external statements focus on operation in Afrin, claiming the objectives to protect the people and borders from terrorism.
-The security-based narrative illustrates spatial relevancy that defines the AKP’s populism with chameleonic styles.
-The issue-based narrative investigates political and economic issues.
+Internal dynamics transferred the danger of terrorism to the opposition.
+However, external statements focused on the operation in Afrin, claiming the objectives to protect the people and the borders from terrorism.
+The security-based narrative illustrated spatial relevancy that defined the AKP’s populism with a chameleonic style.
+The issue-based narrative investigated political and economic issues.